xpavlic4/book-extracts/sports/golf/The Lost Art of putting - nicol.md

 ## Exercise 3: The after-image
 Practice using retinal after-image.
 Look at the ball at address and after the impact look at the spot where the ball was.

+## Exercise 4: Playing with the after-image
+Concentrate on seeing the after-image, but also introuce the the into the equation.
+Especially on short putts try to concentrate on seeing the after-image and nothing else.

+## Exercise 5: Using the after-image before you play